10 Spots for Sledding and Snow Tubing near Los Angeles for Winter Thrills and Chills

 Snow in LA?
 Why not!
 Living near the beach doesn't mean sand sledding is our only winter sport.
 A short drive up into the mountains allows our SoCal kids the magical mixture of snow, cold air, velocity, and cocoa that makes snow sledding and tubing endlessly enticing.
 Skiing is great, but there's nothing quite like good, old-fashioned sledding.

 Prices vary by day, (around $59 on weekends); buying in advance online (before 9pm the night before) gives the best deals.
-Must be over 40" to ride, though at some times you must be 48 inches, so be sure to check when you book tickets online.
+Must be over 40" to ride with a parent, though at some times you must be 48", so be sure to check when you book tickets online.
+Children must be 48" or taller to ride alone.

 Multiple tubing lanes?
 Some as long as 150 feet?
 What's not to love?
 Especially since it's the closest skiing/tubing resort to LA.

-Things are a little different this year, and you must pre-book a 3-hour sledding experience, which includes your timed lift up to the sledding park, 2+ hours of sledding and snow play, and a timed departure down the mountain.
-Top of the Notch Restaurant is open for food, hot drinks (including cocoa), beer, and wine.
+Things are a little different this year; you must pre-book a 3-hour sledding experience, which includes your timed lift up to the sledding park and 2+ hours of sledding and snow play.
+Due to COVID-19 capacity restrictions, the resort asks that guests head back to the chairlift at the end of the three hours.
+Top of the Notch Restaurant is open for take-out food, hot drinks (including cocoa), beer, and wine, but seating is not available.

-COVID-19 safety measures: Mt.
+2021-2022 Season: Mt.
 Baldy Resort requires that face coverings be worn in all facilities.
 Designated line markers and rope barriers have been set up in order to keep people moving in the same direction and maintain a distance of at least 10 feet.
-Call before you go if you have any questions (or have promotional passes) as there are no on-site guest services.
 For details, check the website.

-Hours: Weekdays from 9am-5pm, weekends from 9am-8pm.
-Open weekends starting November 27, seven days a week during the holidays (check for specific dates); then open weekends and holidays through mid-March.
+Hours: 10am-5pm weekends and holidays.
+Open weekdays starting December 20, seven days a week during the holidays (check for specific dates).

 Heralded as Southern California's closest winter resort with no mountain driving, Mountain High is worth a visit.
 The Tubing Park—Southern California's largest facility—is located at the North Resort and has a very basic bar/restaurant adjacent.
 Moving carpet lifts mean no lugging up the hill, and tubers get a solid push down the slope by attendants who are happy to strive for the longest run possible.
 Check out the real-time cameras.
 (While you're at it, check out our review of Mountain High's Children's Ski Academy).

-COVID-19 safety measures: Mountain High requires that face coverings be worn any time you may encounter people.
+2021-2022 Season: Mountain High requires that face coverings be worn any time you may encounter people—indoors, in lines, and on lifts.
 Tickets are only available for purchase online in advance, to reduce attendance levels.
-Social distancing is required, and hand sanitizer is readily available.
 For details, check the website.

 Hours: Mon-Fri 10am-4pm; Sat-Sun & holidays 9am-5pm

 No fancy lifts here, but there are stairs for your climbing convenience.
 Snowdrift claims to be Southern California's largest and oldest tubing park.
 Follow the rules, and you're in for a blast.
-Note that parking costs $10.
 Everyone who enters Snowdrift must have a signed release.
 You can download one off the internet and have it filled out ahead of time, to minimize time spent interacting with other people (and to get playing faster).

-Snowdrift is still getting ready for the season as of our publish date, so check the website for opening dates and COVID-19 safety measures.
+Snowdrift is still getting ready for the season as of our publish date, so check the website for opening dates.

 Alpine is another sledding spot that requires a signed waiver, and doing that on the premises means signing on a public iPad.
 If you prefer, you can download, print, and sign a copy from Alpine's website before arriving.
 Only cash is accepted on site, though ATMs are available.

-Thuursay-Monday, Trams depart starting at 8am and the last tram down the mountain leaves at 6pm; check online for details about special hours.
+Monday-Friday trams depart starting at 10am and the last tram down the mountain leaves at 9:30pm; Saturdays and Sundays trams depart starting at 8am and the last tram down the mountain leaves at 9:30pm check online for details about special hours.

-Prices and hours of operation subject to change without notice.
+Prices and hours of operation are subject to change without notice.

 San Diego County may be a bit of a trek.
 But hey, there's lodging, ample space for stomping, and sledding during snow season.